faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

 # Local Instances

 # Structures
-The usual way to define a `structure` is to write its name, then `where` and then the list of fields that we want a term of the structure be made of
+The usual way to define a `structure` is to write its name, then `where` (or `:=`) and then the list of fields that we want a term of the structure be made of

     structure MyStructure where
         firstfield : firstType